TiagONTOP/QuantPerformancePortfolio/case_studies/02_hft_orderbook_rust/hft_optimization/docs/README.md

             size: 5.0,
         },
     ],
-    checksum: 0, // Note: checksum is verified inside update() };
+    checksum: 0, // Checksum value (used if "no_checksum" is not set) };

 // Update the book
+// Note: The validation logic depends on the "no_checksum" feature flag.
+// - Default (benchmark): Verifies the full BBO hash (for parity with suboptimal).
+// - With "no_checksum" (production): Performs an O(1) sequence continuity check.
-// Checksum verification happens here (if not disabled) book.update(&msg, "BTC-USDT");
+book.update(&msg, "BTC-USDT");

 // Query best bid/ask (O(1) read, sub-nanosecond)